teddy-beau/vinted-front/README.md

 -  Offer list: display the offers matching the filters (by default price are ascending and 25 result are displayed per page)
 -  Page navigation (bottom of the page): navigate through pages and define how many offers are displayed per page

-#### Sign up
+#### Sign up and login

--  Email, username and password are required.
+-  Email, username (sign up only) and password are required.
 -  Upon submission a cookie with a user token is created.
 It will be deleted on logout.

-#### Login

--  Email and password are required.
--  Upon submission a cookie with a user token is created.
-It will be deleted on logout.

-#### Log out

--  Upon submission the cookie with the user token is deleted.
+-  The password is never saved in the database to ensure maximum security.

 #### Publish page